Premier League: Is time-wasting leaving fans short-changed?

 A 90-minute match but only 47 minutes and 40 seconds of actual football.

-That was the scenario for fans at Turf Moor on Saturday, as Burnley and West Brom played out a game in which the ball was in play for only 160 seconds more than it was out of play.
+At Turf Moor on Saturday, Burnley and West Brom played out a game in which the ball was in play for only 160 seconds more than it was out.

-That figure is the lowest in the league so far this season.

-And it is also four minutes and 53 seconds less football than was seen on average in 2016-17 at Crystal Palace, the club whose fans saw less actual action (52 minutes and 33 seconds) than any other team.
+Though these are early days, no Premier League match so far this season has seen less action.

-This figure comes two months after football's lawmakers revealed they were considering scrapping 45-minute halves, instead introducing two periods of 30 minutes, during which the clock would be stopped every time the ball went out of play.
+Two months ago, football's lawmakers revealed they were considering scrapping 45-minute halves, instead introducing two periods of 30 minutes, during which the clock would be stopped every time the ball went out.

-The proposal, the International Football Association Board said, was one of a number of options to deter football's "negativities" - essentially it is a way of clamping down on time-wasting.
+The proposal, the International Football Association Board said, was one of a number of options to deter football's "negativities".

-The idea prompted plenty of debate.
-Gianfranco Zola said the change would be "a good one", while fellow former Chelsea player Pat Nevin added: "When they suggest an hour of playing time, they have obviously got it right.

-"People might initially think: 'Only an hour?'
-But, in actual fact, it is exactly the amount of time that I would expect the ball to be in play anyway."

-So would the rule have benefitted supporters at Premier League matches so far this season?
+So would the rule have benefited supporters at Premier League matches so far this season?
 In a word, yes.

 Of 19 top-flight games across the opening two weekends of the campaign, the ball has been in play for more than an hour in only two of them.